Peniophora albobadia

 Peniophora albobadia is a species of crust fungus in the family Peniophoraceae.

+Taxonomy

+First described scientifically by Lewis David de Schweinitz in 1822, it was transferred to the genus Peniophora by Jacques Boidin in 1961.
+It is commonly found in the United States.

+Etymology

+The species epithet is derived from albo-, white, and badi- meaning reddish-brown, the epithet accurately describing the vivid contrast between the fertile area and the margin.

+The common name, giraffe spots, was coined by a member of the New York Mycological Society, based on specimens found during surveys of the boroughs of New York City.

+Description

+The fruiting body is 1-12 cm across, with brown zones in the center and a fuzzy white margin.

+Similar species

+A similar-looking species Duportella malenconii has brown caps that peel away.
+There are few other lookalikes in North America.

+Ecology

 It is a saprobic fungus, forming spreading crusts on the bark of decaying twigs and fallen branches of many hardwood species.
-The species epithet is derived from albo-, white, and badi- meaning reddish-brown, the epithet accurately describing the vivid contrast between the fertile area and the margin.

-First described scientifically by Lewis David de Schweinitz in 1822, it was transferred to the genus Peniophora by Jacques Boidin in 1961.
-It is most commonly found in the United States.

-The common name, "Giraffe Spots," was coined by a member of the New York Mycological Society, based on specimens found during surveys of the boroughs of NYC.